 • Poverty is both a contributor to malnutrition but also a consequence of it both rural and urban areas.
 Malnutrition drives poverty and poverty increases the exposure to malnutrition.

 • Some agricultural practices and in particular the use of chemical inputs may have harmful impacts on health status and thus, negatively impact nutrition (through pollution of soil or water, inhalation of chemical inputs etc.).
-As a consequence, when mentioning the ingestion of harmful levels of chemical contaminants, we propose to add “unsafe agriculture”.
+COMMENT As a consequence, when mentioning the ingestion of harmful levels of chemical contaminants, we propose to add “unsafe agriculture”.

 6. Acknowledge that different forms of malnutrition co-exist within most countries; while dietary risk affects all socio-economic groups, large inequalities exist in nutritional status, exposure to risk and adequacy of dietary energy and nutrient intake, between and within countries.